Pistonite/botw-ist/packages/manual/src/action/break_slots.md

 to enable IST.
 See [Inventory Slot Transfer](../ist/index.md) for more info.

-You can either break slots by simulating actions, like what you do in the game, or use the <skyb>!break</skyb> supercommand to directly edit the memory
+You can either break slots by simulating actions, like what you do in the game, or use the <skyb>!break</skyb> supercommand to directly edit the memory.

 ## Arrowless Offset